syedsalman137/mamba-inference-in-c/README.md

 This repo runs Mamba models in C. We use tokenizer of Zephyr family of models, available on Huggingface.

+Runs about 20-25% slower 😔 than llama2.c when comparing mamba-130m vs llama-110m.

 ## Build and Run

 Clone the repo on your device